 The Leica V-LUX 2 is a fixed lens compact camera that was revealed to the public in September 2010 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 14 megapixel.

 Is the Leica V-LUX 2 a good camera?
-The V-LUX 2 has a Camera Elo of 1507.
+The V-LUX 2 has a Camera Elo of 1436.
 This rating puts the V-LUX 2 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the V-LUX 2 also ranks below average. – Well, the Leica V-LUX 2 is more than 9 years old, and there have been many other good digital cameras released since 2010.
+In terms of its sensor size category (small sensor cameras), the V-LUX 2 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica V-LUX 2 is more than 13 years old, and there have been many other good digital cameras released since 2010.

 |Leica V-LUX 2|

 |14 MP, 1/2.3" Sensor|

 |ISO 100 - 1 600 (100 - 6 400)|